archelogos/CarND-Advanced-Lane-Lines/README.md

 ## Camera Calibration

 First, it was necessary to calculate the calibration matrix of the camera and apply the distortion coefficients to the test images.
-Making use of the method ```cv2.findChessBoardCorners()``` it was possible to detect the 9x6 corners of the sample images.
+Making use of the ```cv2.findChessBoardCorners()``` method it was possible to detect the 9x6 corners of the sample images.

 After that, the images were modified, adding the detected corners to them.

 ![alt text][image0]

 From 20 test images, only in 17 of them, corners were detected.
-The coefficients were obtained thanks to the method ```cv2.calibrateCamera()``` that provides the Matrix and Distortion coefficients given a set of chessboard images.
+The coefficients were obtained thanks to the ```cv2.calibrateCamera()``` method that provides the Matrix and Distortion coefficients given a set of chessboard images.

 The computed coefficients were saved in a pickle file in order to not repeat this step all the time in the pipeline.

 This part of the code can be found here: [Camera Calibration](./lane_lines_detection.ipynb#Corners-detection)

-In the following image can be seen the differences between the original and the undistorted image.
+In the following image, the differences between the original and the undistorted image can be seen.

 ![alt text][image1]